Chart Color Schemes

 Population growth drivers in Minyama are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of February 2026, the estimated population of Minyama is around 3,102, reflecting a 13.8% increase since the 2021 Census which reported a population of 2,726.
-This growth was inferred from AreaSearch's estimation of the resident population at 2,969 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 103 validated new addresses since the Census date.
-This results in a density ratio of 1,397 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Minyama's growth exceeded that of the Rest of Qld (9.1%) and the national average, marking it as a growth leader in the region.
-Overseas migration contributed approximately 82.0% of overall population gains during recent periods.
-For projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+As per ABS population updates for the broader area and validated new addresses by AreaSearch, the suburb of Minyama's estimated population is around 2,929 as of May 2026.
+This reflects an increase of 203 people since the 2021 Census, which reported a population of 2,726.
+The change is inferred from AreaSearch's resident population estimate of 2,923 following examination of ABS' latest ERP data release in June 2025 and an additional 103 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,319 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Minyama's 7.4% growth since census positions it within 1.8 percentage points of Rest of Qld (9.2%), indicating competitive growth fundamentals.
+Population growth was primarily driven by overseas migration contributing approximately 82.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population